Cutting wasted kits by 9.7% with sample collection redesign

 - DNAGenotek's illustrations were off-limits, so I designed custom ones which made the experience more cohesive.

-A virtual usability test with 5 US colleagues showed no major threats - none referred to the paper instructions and all found the online ones clear.
+- A later virtual usability test with 5 US colleagues showed no major threats - none referred to the paper instructions and all found the online ones clear.

 Results